aimal1amiri/Hybrid-model-for-image-classification/README.md

 ###

-<p align="left">Steps in Algorithm :<br><br>    Preprocessing:<br>        Resize and normalize images.<br>        Apply augmentation to increase variability and prevent overfitting.<br><br>    Feature Extraction:<br>        Extract hierarchical and multi-scale features using Inception.<br>        Extract fine-grained and localized features using DenseNet.<br><br>    Feature Fusion:<br>        Concatenate feature maps from the final convolutional layers of Inception and DenseNet.<br>        Apply fully connected layers for dimensionality reduction and classification.<br><br>    Classification:<br>        Use the unified feature representation to classify images into six classes with a Softmax activation function.</p>
+<p align="left">Steps :<br><br>    Preprocessing:<br>        Resize and normalize images.<br>        Apply augmentation to increase variability and prevent overfitting.<br><br>    Feature Extraction:<br>        Extract hierarchical and multi-scale features using Inception.<br>        Extract fine-grained and localized features using DenseNet.<br><br>    Feature Fusion:<br>        Concatenate feature maps from the final convolutional layers of Inception and DenseNet.<br>        Apply fully connected layers for dimensionality reduction and classification.<br><br>    Classification:<br>        Use the unified feature representation to classify images into six classes with a Softmax activation function.</p>

 ###